kNelakonda/kNelakonda.github.io/README.md

 # Kavi's Other Simple Website

 ## This was made with my second github account!
-## My first github account is kavianakonda (a collaborate for this)
+## My first github account is kavianakonda (a collaborator for this)